ahmed-marzook/Tenzies-Learning-React/README.md

 # Tenzies-Learning-React

- Learnign React and created a basic Tenzies game
+Learning React and created a basic Tenzies game